Close

 Step 1: Determine Your Visa Category

 Identify the specific visa type matching your travel purpose and intended duration of stay.
 Germany offers distinct categories for tourism, business, family visits, and long-term purposes.
-Review official requirements to ensure accurate application classification.
+You may use the Visa Navigator on the Consular Services Portal to help determine the appropriate visa category for your situation.

 Step 2: Document Collection and Preparation